brinnpaul/trade-stream/README.md

   - initially populates data from rest api and assumes events from websocket stream will be after the data represented in the api
 - price loader sets up long running go-routines that exit only on error or signal interrupt
   - there is no error handling / connection management around restarting this process if the websocket client connection throws an error
-  - ideally this should be addressed in the websocket connection

 ### Websocket Connection -> Binance
  - Creates a new stream per limit set in config
    - binance has a limit of 1024 streams per a given websocket connection - have to create multiple connections if you go over this limit
- - no handling of websocket connection failure (...yet)

 ### Overall
  - Not necessarily robust -> areas of improvement